 Low Income Energy Assistance and Crisis Intervention policy requirements and forms are located in the Energy Programs Manual.
-The Energy Programs Manual is available via the Internet, entitled "Energy Programs", and can be found at https://www2.ncdhhs.gov/info/olm/manuals/dss/.
+The Energy Programs Manual is available via "Energy Internet. entitled Programs", and can be https://www2.ncdhhs.gov/info/olm/manuals/dss/.
 References to "Energy Manual", Low Income Energy Assistance Manual, and Crisis Intervention Manual are synonymous.
-All eligibility components are verified with the exception of resources unless questionable.
+All eligibility components are verified with the exception of resources unless guestionable.
 LIEAP and CIP subrecipients are monitored by the DSS Economic and Family Services staff and DSS Budget Office in accordance to the NC Local County Social Service Agencies Monitoring Plan, found at: NC Local County Social Service Agencies Monitoring Plan.